Naida1710/simple_baby_tracker/README.md

 16. Click "Enable automatic deploys" or manually deploy by choosing "Deploy branch".
 17. Click "Deploy branch".

+## Local Deployment

+This project can be cloned or forked in order to make a local copy on your own system.

+For either method, you will need to install any applicable packages found within the requirements.txt file.

+pip3 install -r requirements.txt.
+If using any confidential credentials, such as CREDS.json or env.py data, these will need to be manually added to your own newly created project as well.

 ## Forking and Cloning
 To fork this repository: